codio/knowledge/source/instructors/setupcourses/assignment-settings/virtual-coach.rst

 .. meta::
-   :description: Hint-Bot is a quick AI solution for helping students with simple queries.
+   :description: Virtual Coach is an AI tool for assisting students with revealing solutions.

 .. _virtual-coach: